Nek5000/nekRS_doc/nekRS_doc/source/problem_setup/case.rst

 There are a minimum of three files required to run a case:

 * Parameter file, with ``.par`` extension.
 This sets parameters used by the case and can be modified between runs.
 * Mesh file, with ``.re2`` extension.
 This file defines the geometry of the case.
 * User-defined host file, with ``.udf`` extension.
 This is used to set specific equations of the case, initial/boundary conditions, data outputs and other user definable behaviour.

 With one optional file

 * Trigger file, with ``.upd`` extension.
 This file allows modifications to the simulation during execution.

-The "case name" is then the common prefix applied to these files - for instance, a complete input description with a case name of "eddy" would be given by the files ``eddy.par``, ``eddy.re2``, ``eddy.udf``, and ``eddy.upd``.
+The case name is the common prefix applied to these files - for instance, a complete input description with a case name of "eddy" would be given by the files ``eddy.par``, ``eddy.re2``, ``eddy.udf``, and ``eddy.upd``.
 The only restrictions on the case name are:

 * It must be used as the prefix on all simulation files, and
 * Typical restrictions for naming files for your operating system

 The following sections describe the structure and syntax for each of these files for a general case.
-Because the :term:`Nek5000` code is a predecessor to nekRS, some aspects of the current nekRS input file design are selected to enable faster translation of Nek5000 input files into nekRS input files.
-Because these Nek5000-based approaches require proficiency in Fortran, the inclusion of several additional input files, and in some cases, careful usage of fixed-format text inputs, all Nek5000-based methods for case setup are referred to here as "legacy" approaches.
-All new users are encouraged to adopt the nekRS-based problem setup.

 .. _parameter_file:

 Parameter File (.par)
 ---------------------

 Most information about the problem setup is defined in the parameter file.
 This file is organized in a number of sections, each with a number of keys.
 Values are assigned to these keys in order to control the simulation settings.

 The general structure of the ``.par`` file is as follows, where ``FOO`` and ``BAR`` are both section names, with a number of (key, value) pairs.